MatteoTanziCodes/WSPass/CURRENT_STATUS.md

 - The web app is not yet the full product experience described in the roadmap.
 - Local smoke testing still requires seeding execution state when GitHub workflow dispatch is bypassed.
 - The implementation rail currently syncs GitHub issues but does not yet execute code changes in downstream repos.
-- The new dashboard currently renders architecture cards and refinement chat, but it does not yet provide a true drag-and-edit wireframe composer.
+- The dashboard currently renders architecture cards, refinement chat, and decomposition output, but does not yet provide a true drag-and-edit wireframe composer.
 - Repo resolution currently supports attaching to an existing repo and personal-account repo creation logic, but it does not yet configure secrets, variables, workflows, or repo contents.
 - New repo descriptions are now derived automatically from the PRD when the user does not supply additional metadata.
 - Coordination state is described in the contract directionally, but not yet implemented as a first-class runtime rail.
 - Anthropic generation is working, but the planner client is intentionally split into multiple smaller generation steps for reliability.
+- The dashboard is refresh-based; it does not yet poll or stream workflow progress in real time.

 ## Current local configuration